-The thing is, tech only wants people of color who seamlessly effuse language and behavior that makes white people comfortable.
+The workplace requires people to seamlessly effuse language & behavior that makes white people comfortable.

 Usually, that Latino dev that everyone loves, and the black friend you have, talk and act comfortably in ways acceptable to white culture.
 Maybe they can code switch into what white people would consider “ethnic” behavior or language, but it is not their norm at work.
 By the way, they spent time and effort, and may have even sacrificed a piece of who they were, to sound and act the way they do in front of you.

 They did that because at work, only certain modalities of expression are considered acceptable, professional, or proper.
 We rarely stop to think about who gets to decide what behavior counts as acceptable, professional, and proper.
 We just go with it.
 And most racism is just that – people (of any race, not just white people) going with a socially accepted, arbitrarily defined standard of which voices are worth listening to.

 And that leaves BIPOC especially (that’s black and indigenous people of color) with fewer means of demonstrating their skills and value to white culture-based institutions.
 So they get filtered out of tech—to the extreme detriment of the tech community.
 We lose their unique perspectives, lived experiences, and talents, not to mention their insights into a consumer market that will very soon comprise the majority of the U.S. population.

 Today, I’d encourage you to take a look at your company’s job descriptions.